BOLL7708/OpenVROverlayPipe/README.md

 Run SteamVR, then run this application, if both the OpenVR and Server status are green you are good to go.
 To see an example of what it does, and how to do those things, click the `example` link in the interface to open a self contained webpage that connects to this application and lets you try it out.

 ## Compatible applications
-If you made something that is publicly available that use this pipe application, it can be listed here.
+If you made something that is publicly available that use this pipe application, it can be added to the [wiki](https://github.com/BOLL7708/OpenVROverlayPipe/wiki/Solutions-that-use-OpenVROverlayPipe) upon request.
+It was put in the wiki so that it can be updated without affecting the main repository.
-* [Streaming Widget](https://github.com/BOLL7708/streaming_widget): Streaming browser source made specifically for OBS, Twitch, SteamVR and a range of other solutions.
-* [Twitch Logger](https://github.com/jeppevinkel/twitch-logger): Logs Twitch chat to disk and can pipe them to Discord and VR.

 ## Minimal WebSockets Client
 To send things to this application you need a WebSockets client, you can easily do this directly in a browser by opening a static page, below is example code you can use to quickly send a standard notification.
 If you have set a different server port you need to update that in the server URI in this example.